dpavlopo/well_hello_stats/tutorials/12_LCA_depmixS4_cat.md

 *minimum* and *maximum* percentage of the sample assigned to a particular *class*, (2) the *range of the posterior class probabilities* by most likely class membership, (3) *entropy*, and (4) *AvePP* average posterior class probability.
-All three are based on posterior class probabilities.
+All four are based on posterior class probabilities.

 The posterior class probability is a measure of classification